iPlug2/iPlug2/Documentation/examples.md

 ARCHS = x86_64 i386
 ```

-- In order to compile AAX binaries that run in the release build of ProTools, you will need to code-sign those binaries (see Avid docs)
+- In order to compile AAX binaries that run in the release build of Pro Tools, you will need to code-sign those binaries (see Avid documentation)

-###AudioUnit v2
+###AU

 - When building AUs, bear in mind that some hosts keep a cache... see debugging notes below.
-- there is a special shell script validate_audiounit.command that will run the auvaltool command line app with the correct IDs for your plugin (see below) and can also set up the leaks test, which is useful for debugging.
-Type man auval  or see here for info.
+- There is a shell script *validate_audiounit.command* that will run *auvaltool* with the correct IDs for your plugin (see below) and can also set up the leaks test, which is useful for debugging.
+Type *man auval* or see [here](todo.html) for info.
-- By default I build to the system audiounits folder /Library/Audio/Plug-Ins/Components/ - You will need to have write permissions to this folder.
-If you want to build to the user audiounits folder, you'll need to edit the .xcconfig file and also modify the installer scripts
+- By default I build to the system AU folder /Library/Audio/Plug-Ins/Components/.
+You will need to have *write permissions* to this folder.
+If you want to build to the user AU folder, you'll need to edit the .xcconfig file and also modify the installer scripts

 ###Standalone